 - 80 million metric tons of methane is released from cow burps every year.

-- People that consume a plant-based lifestyle live on average 9 years longer that meat eaters and have dramatically lower rates of high blood pressure, heart disease, and diabetes.
+- People who consume a plant-based lifestyle live an average of 9 years longer than meat eaters – and have dramatically lower rates of high blood pressure, heart disease, and diabetes.

 Action 1: Global Goodness